 For each BNS system, we randomly simulate the masses of individual NSs based on the observationally derived mass distribution of Galactic BNS systems, i.e., a normal distribution $M_{\rm NS}/M_\odot\sim\mathcal{N}(1.32, 0.11^2)$ \citep{lattimer2012,kiziltan2013}.
-The neutron star equation of state (EoS) DD2 \citep{typel2010}, which is one of the stiffest EoS allowed by present constraints \citep[e.g.,][]{gao2016,abbott2019properties}, is adopted.
-With known $M_{\rm NS}$, $z$, and EoS, we use the \texttt{IMRPhenomPv2\_NRTidalv2} \citep{dietrich2019} template to simulate the GW waveform in the geocentric coordinate system, and then project it to different detectors to obtain the strain signal detected by each detector.
+The NS equation of state (EoS) DD2 \citep{typel2010}, which is one of the stiffest EoS allowed by present constraints \citep[e.g.,][]{gao2016,abbott2019properties}, is adopted.
+With known $M_{\rm NS}$, $z$, and EoS, we use the \texttt{IMRPhenomPv2\_NRTidalv2} \citep{dietrich2019} waveform model to simulate the GW waveform in the geocentric coordinate system, and then project it to different detectors to obtain the detector-frame strain signal.
 The optimal signal-to-noise ratio (S/N) can be obtained by

 where $f$ is the frequency, $\tilde{h}(f)$ is the strain signal in the frequency domain, and $S_n(f)$ is the one-sided power spectral density of the GW detector which is square of the amplitude spectral density (ASD).
-The ASD for each detector is shown in the Appendix A. We set the maximum frequency $f_{\rm max}$ to $2048\,{\rm Hz}$.
-The low cutoff frequency $f_{\rm min}$ is set to $20\,{\rm Hz}$ for O3, $10\,{\rm Hz}$ for all the 2nd, 2.5th generation detectors \citep{miller2015} and LIGO Voyager \citep{adhikari2020}, $5\,{\rm Hz}$ for CE \citep{reitze2019}, and $1\,{\rm Hz}$ for ET \citep{punturo2010a}.
+The ASD for each detector is shown in the Appendix \ref{app:ASD}.
+We set the maximum frequency $f_{\rm max}$ as $2048\,{\rm Hz}$.
+The low frequency cutoff $f_{\rm min}$ is set to $20\,{\rm Hz}$ for O3, $10\,{\rm Hz}$ for all the 2nd, 2.5th generation detectors \citep{miller2015} and LIGO Voyager \citep{adhikari2020}, $5\,{\rm Hz}$ for CE \citep{reitze2019}, and $1\,{\rm Hz}$ for ET \citep{punturo2010a}.
 We use the optimal S/N to approximate the matched filtering S/N of the GW signal detected by each detector, and then calculate the network S/N of the entire detector network, i.e., the root sum squared of the S/N of all detectors.